sne-syn/basic-blog/src/markdown-pages/article.md

 URL - URI

 WWW
-Client side
+Client-side

-server side
+server-side

-cashing mechanism,
+Cashing mechanism,
-reading from disk is a bottleneck - slow process multi-threaded frontend-server commication with cashed data.
+reading from disk is a bottleneck - slow process multi-threaded frontend-server communication with cashed data.
-Post request shouldn't be cached - they won't reach a server and won't make changes
+Post request shouldn't be cached - they won't reach a server and won't make changes.

 cookies: